requirejs/requirejs/docs/api.md

 ### <a name="modulename">Defining a Module with a Name</a>

-You may encounter some require.def calls that include a name for the module as the first argument to require.def:
+You may encounter some define() calls that include a name for the module as the first argument to define():

         //Excplicitly defines the "foo/title" module:
-        require.def("foo/title",
+        define("foo/title",
             ["my/cart", "my/inventory"],
             function(cart, inventory) {
                 //Define foo/title object in here.